About Palm Harbor Parks & Recreation

 Putnam Park

-The county-owned park has been part of Palm Harbor Recreation’s portfolio since 1993.
-It was named after Steven J. Putnam, a volunteer who was instrumental in the Recreation League.
+Since 1993, this lovely county park has been a treasured gem of Palm Harbor Recreation, named in honor of Steven J. Putnam, a devoted volunteer who played an essential role in our Recreation League.

 Sunderman Park